praneshvittal/capistranotuts/README.md

 Introduction to Capistrano 3.

+Note:
-Note: The approach in this tutorial is from a non-deployment perspective.
+The approach in this tutorial is from a non-deployment perspective (at the moment anyway).
 What this means is I am not delving into 'how to deploy' rather nuggets of information on Capistrano features.

+Disclaimer:
-#### Disclaimer: #### The information captured here is to the best of my knowledge.
+The information captured here is to the best of my knowledge.
 If information is inaccurate please let me know.

 ## Setting It All Up  ##